 - Within Erasmus+ ICM there are two types of placement: teaching and training

-- Teaching placement involves giving lectures at the receiving university.
+- Teaching placement involves giving lectures and other teaching activity at the receiving university.
 It is expected of the teacher that at the receiving university they will engage in teaching activities (lectures, consultations for PhD students, workshops, …) for students with a length of a minimum of 8 hours for 5 working days.

 - MU staff with an employment contract can participate in the project, including also staff on a DPP or a DPČ (Agreement to Perform a Job – a short-term employment contract) (depending on the priorities of the given faculty/economic centre).

-- All activities are reflected in the so-called Mobility Agreement for Teaching/Training (which you can find in the Documents section), which the employee completes before the start of the mobility.
+- All activities are reflected in the so-called Mobility Agreement for Teaching/Training (which you can download pre-filled in your online application), which the employee completes before the start of the mobility.